deNBI/cloud-user-docs/wiki/Tutorials/PublicWebServer/index.md

 caddy hash-password
 ```

-on the command line.
+on the command line on your instance.
 Add the username and the password hash by creating a new `basicauth` section as seen below.

-`/etc/caddy/Caddyfile`
+`/etc/caddy/Caddyfile`:
 ```
 example.bi.denbi.de {
   reverse_proxy 127.0.0.1:8000